based on 155+ real user reviews.

 Cons – Security

 Handing data off to a public cloud provider poses security and privacy concerns.
-Breaches across almost every public cloud service continue to be regularly reported by the media A survey that Nexsan recently conducted revealed that only about 3 percent of respondents felt that sharing files outside of the office was private and secure.
+Breaches across almost every public cloud service continue to be regularly reported by the media A survey that Nexsan conducted revealed that only about 3 percent of respondents felt that sharing files outside of the office was private and secure.

 “Never store anything sensitive in the public cloud,” said Watson.